Emma Jones (footballer, born 1994)

 Emma Jones (born 10 October 1994) is a footballer who plays as forward for Portsmouth and the Wales national team.

 Early life

 Jones was born in Ashford, Middlesex.
 After her family had moved to Dorset, she played youth football at Southampton FC Girls Centre of Excellence.
 She also played for Dorset and Hampshire.
 She moved to the John Madejeski Academy in 2011 as part of Reading's scholarship programme.
 Whilst with Reading she also played for Reading Ladies first and reserve teams.

 Oregon State University

 Jones played for American university team Oregon State Beavers from 2014 to 2017.

 Club career

 Jones signed for Swedish club Linköping in 2018 and played in the UEFA Women's Champions League.
 She then moved to Welsh club Cardiff City Ladies in January 2019 and scored nine goals.

 Following her domestic success, Jones signed for English club Lewes FC in June 2019.

+Ahead of the 2021/22 season Jones joined English Tier 3 side Portsmouth Women and was given the number 9 shirt.
+In her debut season for Pompey she scored 5 goals and provided 4 assists in 21 appearances.

+In the 2022/23 season Jones made 15 appearances in a season where she suffered a seriously ankle injury limiting her game time.
+Despite that she still scored 9 Goals and provided 2 assists.

+In the 2023/24 season Jones won the Women's Southern Premier Division with Portsmouth Women.
+During the campaign she played 28 times scoring 18 times and contributing 23 assists.